Welcome to Sydney cruise port, Australia!

 On the Kind Street Wharf, you’ll find numerous nightclubs, wine bars and bistros serving delicious fine food and amazing cocktails.
 One of the biggest Darling Harbour attractions is the world’s largest screen cinema at IMAX Theater Sydney, a movie theater chain known for presenting 3D films on giant screens.

-Darling Harbour is reachable within a 35-minute (2.6 km/1.6 miles) walking distance from the dock at Circular Quay, or 10-20 minutes driving, depending on the traffic.
-From the White Bay terminal, it takes only a 5-10 minutes drive to get to Darling Harbour.
+Darling Harbour is reachable within a 35-minute (2.6 km/1.6 miles) walk from the dock at Circular Quay, or 10-20 minute drive, depending on the traffic.
+From the White Bay terminal, it takes only a 5-10 minute drive to get to Darling Harbour.

 Check out Darling Harbour tours and activities